Homer R. Warner: Intermountain Homer Warner Center for Informatics Research

 Intermountain Healthcare officially opened a new center to support its clinical information systems on February 16, 2011, on the campus of Intermountain Medical Center in Salt Lake City.
 Named after Dr. Warner, the Homer Warner Center for Informatics Research honors one of the industry's recognized fathers of clinical computer systems.

 Advanced information systems help caregivers improve medical delivery and outcomes.
 For example, these systems automate routine functions, facilitate communication among caregivers, support decision-making processes, and allow statistical analysis to help improve care processes and implement best medical practices.

 Intermountain has been an industry leader in using computers in the practice of medicine for several decades.
 Thanks to the hard work and vision of Dr. Homer Warner and his colleagues, Intermountain has an outstanding legacy on which to build all of its future information systems.
 Beginning in the mid-1950s, Dr. Warner began his work using computers for decision support in cardiology at Intermountain's LDS Hospital in Salt Lake City.
 In the 1970s, Dr. Warner and his Intermountain colleagues created one of the nation's first versions of an electronic medical record.
-Designed to assist clinicians in decision-making, Intermountain's now famous HELP system has been operational for nearly 40 years.
+Designed to assist clinicians in decision-making, Intermountain's HELP system was operational for nearly 40 years.